Environment Baselining Pilot

 A pioneering pilot aiming to assess the environmental impact of farms across Great Britain.

-These measurements will provide a baseline of each of the 170 farm’s environmental credentials and a starting point for tracking changes over time.
-Remeasuring is planned for year five of the project, allowing improvements to be measured, reported and recognised.
+These measurements will give a baseline of each farm’s environmental credentials and a starting point to track change over time.

 The first measurement phase was to collect data on above ground carbon stocks in trees and hedges, as well as from the below ground biomass, i.e. the roots.
 It began in December 2024, with specialist contractor Bluesky carrying out light detection and ranging (LiDAR) scans via planes and drones over a four-month period whilst the leaves were off the trees.